Capstone-Recommender-System-2020/A1P-Full-Stack-Recommender-System/README.md

 ## About

 GitHub is the Google Drive for developers.
 We'll store everything we need for the project here.
+Click the image under **shared resources** to get started!

 ### Shared Resources